rohanhpatel/PreFL/README.md

-# PFFL
+# PuFFL
 Developing a new programming language that uses prefix for all operations

-PFFL stands for PreFix Formatted Language
+PuFFL stands for PreFix Formatted Language